antoniogarrote/rdfstore-js/README.md

 - Turtle/N3 parser
 - W3C RDF Interfaces API
 - RDF graph events API
+- Partial support for property paths in queries
 - Parallel execution where WebWorkers are available
 - Persistent storage using HTML5 LocalStorage in the browser version
 - Persistent storage using MongoDB in the Node.js version